-Do you get excited when when you open your mailbox and find a letter from a friend or family member?
+Do you get excited when when you open your mailbox and find an expected letter from a friend or family member, or when you get a random text message from an old friend?
 Now, take that feeling and amplify it tenfold.
 That’s what it feels like to receive a letter when you’re deployed.

 Writing letters is a great tradition and becoming a pen pal to an American troop overseas is one of the many ways you can support our men and women in uniform.

 Being deployed is tough.
 You leave your loved ones behind and are shipped to a faraway, unfamiliar location.
 For the next six months to a year you interact with a foreign culture and have to be ready for any life threatening contingency, but after a while the daily routine becomes tiresome.
 Frustration brews.

 A letter is a welcome gift from the home front.
 Here’s why writing letters to our troops is important: